Rafe Esquith

-Rafe Esquith is an American teacher who taught at Hobart Boulevard Elementary School, in Los Angeles, California, from 1984 until his resignation in 2015.
-Many of his students, who were all from a community of poor and immigrant families, started class very early, left late, and typically achieved high scores in standardized tests.
-Esquith has authored books about teaching and his annual class Shakespeare productions were featured in the 2005 documentary The Hobart Shakespeareans.
+Rafe Esquith is an American teacher who taught at Hobart Boulevard Elementary School, in Los Angeles, California, from 1984 until his resignation in 2015 as a settlement with the LAUSD.
+Many of his students, who were all from a community of poor and immigrant families, were described to start classes very early, leave the school late, and typically achieve high scores in standardized tests.
+Esquith has authored books about teaching and conducted his annual class Shakespeare productions, which were featured in the 2005 documentary The Hobart Shakespeareans.

-His teaching honors include the 1992 Teacher of the Year, for The Walt Disney Company's American Teacher Awards, a Fellowship from Johns Hopkins University, Oprah Winfrey’s $100,000 "Use Your Life Award", Parents Magazine’s "As You Grow Award", National Medal of Arts, and Esquith was made an honorary Member of the Order of the British Empire.
+His teaching honors include the 1992 Teacher of the Year Award (given by The Walt Disney Company's American Teacher Awards), a Fellowship from Johns Hopkins University, Oprah Winfrey’s $100,000 "Use Your Life Award", Parents Magazine’s "As You Grow Award", and National Medal of Arts.
+Also, he was made an honorary Member of the Order of the British Empire.

 Life and career

-A 1981 graduate of UCLA, Esquith began teaching in 1982 at Ivanhoe Elementary School.
+After graduating from UCLA in 1981, Esquith began teaching in 1982 at Ivanhoe Elementary School.
 Two years later, he moved to Hobart, the second-largest elementary school in the United States.
-Most of the school's 850 students come from Central American and Korean families.
-According to a 2005 report on National Public Radio, 90 percent of his students were living below the poverty level, and all were from immigrant families, with none speaking English as a first language.
+Most of the students in the school came from Central American and Korean families.
+According to a 2005 report on National Public Radio, 90 percent of his students were living below the poverty level, and all were from immigrant families, with none of them speaking English as a first language.

 The dynamic agenda and intensive curriculum that Esquith had previously applied at Ivanhoe proved to be challenging for his pupils at Hobart.
-Thus, Esquith was resolved to prove that the students of Hobart were no less capable than those anywhere else, but rather their expectations had not been set high enough.
+Thus, he was resolved to prove that the students of Hobart were no less capable than those anywhere else, but rather their expectations had not been set high enough.

 Esquith's fifth-grade students consistently score in the top 5 to 10 percent of the country in standardized tests.
 Many of Esquith's students voluntarily start class at 6:30 each morning, two hours before the rest of the school's students.
-They volunteer to come early, work through recess, stay as late as 6:00 pm, and come to class during vacations and holidays.
+They volunteer to come early, work through recess, stay as late as 6:00 pm, and come to class even on vacations and holidays.

 Each April, Esquith’s students perform one of Shakespeare's plays as The Hobart Shakespeareans.
-They have opened for the Royal Shakespeare Company, have appeared at the Globe Theater in London, were hired by Sir Peter Hall to perform A Midsummer Night's Dream at the Ahmanson Theatre in Los Angeles, and were the subjects of the 2005 documentary The Hobart Shakespeareans.
+They have performed for the Royal Shakespeare Company, appeared at the Globe Theater in London, and were hired by Sir Peter Hall to perform A Midsummer Night's Dream at the Ahmanson Theatre in Los Angeles.
+They were also the subjects of the 2005 documentary The Hobart Shakespeareans.